 External storage devices

 The Flamingo requires an external storage device for recording image data.
 During an experiment, the storage device is connected to the camera workstation’s USB port.
-After an experiment, the device is moved to another computer for data processing.

 The storage device needs to fulfill the following requirements:

 - USB connectivity, ideally USB 3.1 Gen 1 or 2, with a USB-A type connector for the camera workstation

 - > 350 MB/s write speed for uninterrupted recording at full camera speed*

 *) Considering a PCO Panda running at 40 fps with 2048×2048 pixels (8.4 MB/image).
 Slower devices can be used, but might impose additional latency during experiments.
 Faster devices have additional benefits for post processing right on the device.

 **) Required storage space depends on user requirements.
 The Flamingo records 8.4 MB images.
 This number needs to be multiplied by the number of channels, planes, positions, views and timepoints.

 We recommend using solid state drives (SSDs), either homebuilt combinations of internal SSDs in USB enclosures or pre-configured external SSDs.
 Specific products that we tested are listed below.

 We do not recommend recording images to hard disk drives (HDDs) because of the high risk of drive failure and data loss.
 To achieve the required write speed, several HDDs need to be combined in a fast RAID configuration (typically RAID-0 without redundancy), further increasing the risk of failure.